-Every year the Centre for Advanced Study (CAS) in Oslo hosts three international research groups.
+Every year the Centre for Advanced Study (CAS Oslo) hosts three international research groups.

 Three research groups each year